Antique 19th Century Handcrafted Shekhawati Door With Frame | Teakwood With Green Patina, Brass Inlay & Ironwork | Indian Architectural Piece

 • Origin: Shekhawati, Rajasthan, India

-• Era: Mid- to Late-19th Century (c.
-1800s)
+• Era: Mid to Late 19th Century

-• Dimensions: Width 216 cm × Height 265 cm × Depth 48 cm (including projecting frame)
+• Dimensions: Width 216 cm × Height 265 cm × Depth 48 cm (including frame)

 • Weight: Approx. 450 kg

-✦ Delivery & Collection
+Delivery & Collection

 Exclusively at Regen Bespoke

-Where centuries-old craftsmanship meets modern curation—a true heirloom of Shekhawati’s architectural legacy.
+Where centuries-old craftsmanship meets modern curation — a true heirloom of Shekhawati’s architectural legacy.